igsb/GestaltMatcher/README.md

 # GestaltMatcher
-IGSB implementation of GestaltMatcher as described in https://www.medrxiv.org/content/10.1101/2020.12.28.20248193v2.
-This repository is implemented by
-Institute for Genomic Statistics and Bioinformatics (IGSB) at the University of Bonn.
-In this repository, we included three critical parts, face cropper, model training, and evaluation.
-Due to the legal and copyright issue, the original photos for training and metadata are hosted in GestaltMatcher Database (https://gestaltmatcher.gene-talk.de/) with controlled access.
-Please get in touch with us to access the data.
+GestaltMatcher is an AI-driven tool for deep facial phenotyping to aid in the diagnosis of ultra-rare genetic disorders.
+This repository serves as the main landing page for all tools related to GestaltMatcher, developed by the Institute for Genomic Statistics and Bioinformatics (IGSB) at the University of Bonn.

+## Publications

+GestaltMatcher was first introduced in Nature Genetics:

+* Hsieh, T.-C. et al. GestaltMatcher facilitates rare disease matching using facial phenotype descriptors.
+Nat.
+Genet.
+54, 349–357 (2022).
+(Nature Genetics)

+Later, its performance was further enhanced in WACV 2023:

+* Hustinx, A. et al. Improving deep facial phenotyping for ultra-rare disorder verification using model ensembles. in 2023 IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) (IEEE, 2023). doi:10.1109/wacv56688.2023.00499.
+(WACV 2023)

 ## Environment